 You are here

-If you are staying in France for at least a week, it is well worth getting a prepaid French SIM card to use in the country.
+If you are staying in France as a toursit or for wok purposes for at least a week, it is well worth getting a prepaid French SIM card to use in the country.
 Find out everything you need to know about pay-as-you-go phones in France in this guide.

 Why Get a Phone While Visiting France?